iuni-cadre/cadre-website-content/pages/03.work-with-us/cadre-fellowship/sidebar.md

 * Erin Leahey, professor and director of sociology, University of Arizona
 * Jina Lee, Ph.D. student in sociology, University of Arizona

+This research team wants to better characterize scientific influence of papers, typically measured by how many times papers are cited, by distinguishing between papers that destabilize existing knowledge with novel concepts and papers that consolidate existing knowledge.
+In a separate but closely related aim, the researchers also plan to create a novel unsupervised machine learning technique for author-name disambiguation by pulling abstract, title, and citation data from WoS and MAG.
+For both aims, the CADRE platform will provide essential infrastructure in terms of large-scale data storage and high performance computational resources.

 **6. Comparative analysis of legacy and emerging journals in mathematical biology** from University of Michigan and University of Michigan Medical School
 * Marisa Conte, assistant director of research & informatics, Taubman Health Sciences Library, University of Michigan
 * Samuel Hansen, mathematics and statistics librarian, Shapiro Science Library, University of Michigan
 * Scott Martin, biological sciences librarian, Shapiro Science Library, University of Michigan
 * Santiago Schnell, John A. Jacquez collegiate professor of physiology, University of Michigan Medical School

+Researchers will perform a comparative analysis on papers published in four mathematical biology legacy journals and on newer journals with different publication models and disciplinary scope.
+The team will use the CADRE datasets to develop methodologies for comparative bibliometrics and content analyses; provide insight into publication trends in theoretical and applied domains; give authors new factors to consider when trying to publish; and help editors in similar disciplines use informatics to distinguish their journals.

 **7. Systematic over-time study of the similarities and differences in research across mathematics and the sciences** from University of Michigan
 * Samuel Hansen, mathematics and statistics librarian, Shapiro Science Library, University of Michigan

+Samuel’s project uses reference and citation aging, bibliographic coupling, and network breadth and depth to find similarities and differences between research fields in mathematics and the sciences.
+Specifically, they will find how information ages differently across disciplines, generate data about changes in the development of these research fields, and study how actively collaborative the disciplines are.
+Samuel will use WoS data from 1900 to 2017 to perform these analyses, which have typically only been done on a smaller scale in a single discipline.

 **8. Assessing the rise of China as a scientific nation** from The Ohio State University
 * Caroline Wagner, associate professor, Milton & Roslyn Wolf Chair in International Affiars, John Glenn College of Public Affairs, The Ohio State University
 * Xiaojing Cai, visiting fellow, John Glenn College of Public Affairs, The Ohio State University

+This project is part of a series of studies in which researchers are assessing the rise of China in scholarship.
+In particular, the project aims to provide a comprehensive assessment of the nature of China's publications in science and engineering over the past 20 years.
+One part of the study will be to examine the published scholarship from China and by Chinese nationals abroad.
+This will include case studies of specific fields, as well as macro overviews of the output, its impact, and the collaborations involved in China's rise.
+The team will use Web of Science and Microsoft Academic Graph to perform this research.